mangal-singh001/Call-Centre-Power-BI-Project-/README.md

-Here is the updated README with **no Table of Contents** and added emojis 🚀📞📊✨✅👇

----

 # 📞 Call Centre Performance Dashboard – Power BI

 A professional **Power BI dashboard** to analyze call-centre performance and customer experience.